 We know how to get a Certificate of Good Standing from every state.
 Hire us for foreign qualification and we’ll take care of this step for you.

 The filing fee to register a foreign corporation in California is $100.
-For $139 plus that $100 filing fee (and your state’s Certificate of Good Standing fee), we’ll register your foreign corporation in California on your behalf.
+For $149 plus state fees (and your state’s Certificate of Good Standing fee), we’ll register your foreign corporation in California on your behalf.